-I welcome comments.
-I write posts to engage in conversation, and I encourage folks to jump in.
-My rules are pretty simple.
-Your comment should contribute to this being a safe, welcoming, and constructive space.
-Stay on topic.
-Check your privilege.
+I occasionally open up posts for comments, if I think moderating a conversation on the topic will be useful.
+When I do this, my rules are pretty simple.
+Your comment should contribute to this being a welcoming and constructive space.
 To steal a page from Hoyden About Town, be either friendly or insightful.
 Both is better.

 Moderating the comments is an important part of keeping this space welcoming and constructive.
 I reserve the right to publish, edit, and delete comments as I see fit.